• Skip to primary navigation

 zaatar in a pan with a wooden spoon

-An authentic Lebanese Zaatar recipe blend.
-Zaatar is famous across all the Middle East, it has many culinary uses.
-This recipe is my mother’s, a fragrant blend of dried herbs and toasted sesame seeds.
+Zaatar is famous across the Middle East and has many culinary uses.
+With this recipe from my mother, you'll learn how to make Lebanese zaatar, a deliciously fragrant blend of dried herbs and toasted sesame seeds.

 Print Pin Rate Save Recipe Saved Recipe